 \section{Abstract}

-Jones and Rosso gave a formula for the colored Jones polynomial of a torus knot, colored by an irreducible representation of a simple Lie algebra.
-The Jones-Rosso formula involves a plethysm function, unknown in general.
-Our main result is an explicit formula for the second plethysm of an arbitrary representation of $\fsl_3$, which allows us to give an explicit formula for the colored Jones polynomial of the trefoil (and more generally, for $T(2,b)$ torus knots).
-Our formula is different from the one given by R. Lawrence, and allows us to verify the $\fsl_3$-Degree Conjecture for the trefoil, to compute efficiently the $\fsl_3$ Witten-Reshetikhin-Turaev invariants of the Poincare sphere, and to guess a Groebner basis for recursion ideal of the $\fsl_3$ colored Jones polynomial of the trefoil.
+Rosso and Jones gave a formula for the colored Jones polynomial of a torus knot, colored by an irreducible representation of a simple Lie algebra.
+The Rosso-Jones formula involves a plethysm function, unknown in general.
+We provide an explicit formula for the second plethysm of an arbitrary representation of $\fsl_3$, which allows us to give an explicit formula for the colored Jones polynomial of the trefoil, and more generally, for $T(2,n)$ torus knots.
+We give two independent proofs of our plethysm formula, one of which uses the work of Carini-Remmel.
+Our formula for the $\fsl_3$ colored Jones polynomial of $T(2,n)$ torus knots allows us to verify the Degree Conjecture for those knots, to efficiently the $\fsl_3$ Witten-Reshetikhin-Turaev invariants of the Poincare sphere, and to guess a Groebner basis for recursion ideal of the $\fsl_3$ colored Jones polynomial of the trefoil.